Reddone/case-ql/docs/modifier.md

 ## Modifier

 In order to set values inside insert and update statement this library uses the concept of a *Modifier*.
-When setting a value in SQL, we have three different choices: set it to NULL if the column is nullable, set it to its default value or set it to a value provided by the user.
+When setting a value in SQL, we have three different choices: set it to NULL if the column is nullable, set it to DEFAULT or set it to a value provided by the user.
 A *Modifier[A]* states that type *A* can be used to perform such operation on a particular column.

 Since it is not possible to set a NULL value on a non nullable column, we divide modifiers into Modifier[A] and Modifier[Option[A]] by aliasing the latter as ModifierOption[A].
 A modifier always contains two fields, i.e. action and value: the former specify a choice on the column and the latter specify the value if you have opted to set a value.

 For example:

 ```scala
 val intModifier          = IntModifier(ModifierAction.Set, Some(1))              // insert or set 1
 val stringModifierOption = StringModifierOption(ModifierOptionAction.Null, None) // insert or set NULL
 ```

+will create a modifier which set an INT field to 1 and a modifier which set a nullable VARCHAR field to NULL.

 This library provides Modifier[A] and ModifierOption[A] for most of the types covered by Doobie Meta.
 In details, the following modifiers are provided: